Short history of Moriori culture

 There is not pronounced orientation of drawings towards one direction.
 One tree may have up to four drawings.
-One of Hapupu dendroglyph trees had four drawings – but it was a dead stumb in 1998.
+One of Hapupu dendroglyph trees had four drawings – but it was a dead stump in 1998.

 If some tourist website announces that Chatham dendroglyphs are 1,000 years old – this is absolutely wrong.
-If Moriori brought kopi trees with them, first saplings of this tree started to grow around 1500 – 1550 AD.
+If Moriori brought kopi trees with them, the first saplings of this tree started to grow around 1500 – 1550 AD.
 Carvings were made in large trees – thus there can not be a carving made before the early 17th century AD.

 It is believed that the rakau momori tradition ended after 1835, with the arrival of Maori.
 There are though some stories about old Moriori people who made incisions even in the late 19th century.

 Images from the 19th century show that Moriori people cared for carved trees – there was removed undergrowth around the trees.

 Thus today we see carvings which were made not earlier than in the 17th century – but most likely in the early 19th century.
 Since the early 20th century the number of dendroglyph trees has decreased many times – thus we can assume that by now only the late carvings remain and in one – two generations they will be gone as well.

 Research and conservation

 Landscape of Chatham Islands changed due to grazing and subsequent wind erosion.
 These factors contributed to the loss of many dendroglyph trees.